 Phoenix is the perfect place to party on the Fourth of July.
 Fireworks, live music, food festivals and local bars offer plenty of ways to celebrate American independence.

 Unfortunately, July Fourth is one of the deadliest holidays of the year.
-More than 380 people died over the holiday period in 2013, according to the Los Angeles Times.
+The National Safety Council reported 498 traffic deaths in 2019 on this holiday.
 If you want to survive Independence Day unscathed, it is critical that you take steps to avoid drunk drivers, burns from fireworks and other July Fourth hazards.

-If the worst happens and you suffer an injury due to another person’s negligence on Independence Day, contact the Rudolph & Hammond Law Firm.
-A car accident attorney in Phoenix will gather evidence, structure your claim, handle settlement negotiations, and litigate your case if it goes to trial.
+If the worst happens and you suffer an injury due to another person’s negligence on Independence Day, contact the Rudolph & Hammond law firm.
+A car accident attorney in Scottsdale will gather evidence, structure your claim, handle settlement negotiations, and litigate your case if it goes to trial.

 Until then, read on to learn seven ways to keep your friends and family safe on July Fourth: